UEFA Women's Euro 2029 bids: Germany

 The German Football Association announced on 20 September 2024 that they would make a bid for Euro 2029 and submit their interest to UEFA by the deadline of 24 September.
 DFB president Bernd Neuendorf said in a statement the bid was the organisation's "flagship project" which will give an "additional boost" to women's football in Germany.

 On 28 November 2024, it was announced that the following 17 cities have submitted applications to host matches: Berlin, Bremen, Cologne, Dortmund, Düsseldorf, Essen, Frankfurt am Main, Freiburg, Gelsenkirchen, Hamburg, Hanover, Leipzig, Mainz, Munich, Rostock, Stuttgart and Wolfsburg, with Augsburg and Nürnberg having already rejected the proposition of hosting games.

 In January 2025, 15 cities had submitted documents in time.

 On 19 February 2025, the DFB announced the shortlist of host cities: Berlin, Cologne, Dortmund, Düsseldorf, Frankfurt, Gelsenkirchen, Hanover, Leipzig, Munich, Rostock and Wolfsburg.

 The bid logo and slogan for the tournament; Together WE Rise, was unveiled on International Women's Day.
 The DFB stated that they want to use this tournament for the social progression, and aim to have a record one million spectators attend the tournament.

 On 13 June 2025, the DFB confirmed the host cities for their bid dossier.
 Berlin, Gelsenkirchen and Rostock were not chosen.
 In regards to Berlin, spokeswoman for the Senate Department for the Interior and Sport Sabine Beikler stated that "Berlin is not prepared to take financial and contractual risks as part of the application."

 Members of the DFB expert committee have viewed the applications from Poland and Scandinavia as their main rivals.

+Dortmund will host the opening match while Munich will host the final.

 Germany previously hosted the men's 1974 FIFA World Cup, the men's UEFA Euro 1988, UEFA Women's Euro 1989, UEFA Women's Euro 2001, the men's 2006 FIFA World Cup, 2011 FIFA Women's World Cup and the men's UEFA Euro 2024.